How To Get Into Star Trek: An Exhaustive List by a Bored Nerd

 Thine Own Self

-Relics <- Featuring James Doohan as Scotty but instead of being a lame episode built around a cameo manages to tell a great story about getting old and becoming irrelevant
+Relics This features James Doohan as Scotty, but instead of being a lame episode built around a cameo it manages to tell a great story about getting old.

-Descent <- this is a 2-parter which ties up two major storylines but the best part is watching Crusher take the con
+Descent This is a 2-parter that ties up two major storylines near the end of the series, but the best part is Crusher getting to command the ship.

 Pegasus